jsittner/Satellite1-ESPHome/README.md

 ### Prerequisites

 - FutureProofHomes Core Board & USB-C cable to plug into your computer.
+- Highly recommend our FutureProofHomes HAT board to unlock all the features.

 <!-- This is an example of how to list things you need to use the software and how to install them.
 * npm